Academic Integrity Policy

 Decision Makers

-The Academic Integrity Officer will consult with the relevant person depending on the level of the offence as follows:
+The Academic Integrity Officer will consult with the relevant person depending on the level of the breach as follows:

 Decision Making Process

-The steps to determine an offence will be:
+The steps to determine a breach will be:

 Student’s response to allegation of academic integrity breach

-A student will be requested to respond to any allegations of academic integrity breach within 7 days of being notified after an investigation by the Academic Integrity Representative.
-The student may or may not decide to respond.
-A student may either write, email, or organise an appointment to discuss this with the Academic Integrity Representative and the relevant person for the consultation.
-A lack of response in the timeframe given will mean the student is given a 0 result for any assessment included in the academic integrity breach.
+A student will be requested to respond to any allegations of academic integrity breach within 7 calendar days of being notified of an investigation by the Academic Integrity Officer.
+The student may or may not decide to respond and may request additional time to respond if circumstances dictate.
+A student may either write, email, or organise an appointment with the Academic Integrity Officer and the relevant person to be consulted as indicated above.

 Communicating the decision